ohandyya/ml-app/README.md

         Good logging is expecially important for serverless application because there is no persistent instances that you can log in and debug.
 You have to rely on the log mesage.

     - If possible, implement eponential re-try mechnism.

+6. Why we use both DynamoDB and S3 for storing data?

+   There are two reasons for using both DynamoDB and S3.

+    1. Use S3 to reduce DynamoDB cost

+        - DynamoDB is charged by how frequency you read/write to table and the size of the data.
+Therefore, for big size data, we store the atual data in S3 and store the bucket/key in DynamoDB.
+In this way, we keep the data in DynamoDB small, and keep all the big data in S3, which is way cheaper.

+    2. Use DynamoDB for efficient query

+        - One may say: if the goal is to reduce cost, why not store all data in S3.
+Theoretically, it is possible, but querying from DynamoDB is way faster then reading from S3.

 ### Useful information